code-monet/sim-gamer-kit/docs/fffsake/index.md

     [Brunner Innovation's fork on GitHub](https://github.com/BrunnerInnovation/vJoy/releases).
 Download both the setup executable as well as the SDK zip archive.
 2. [Joystick Gremlin](https://whitemagic.github.io/JoystickGremlin/)
 3. (Strongly Recommended) [HidHide](https://github.com/nefarius/HidHide/releases),
     a kernel-mode filter driver to hide physical devices from games.
+You will probably have a lot of trouble configuring your game to use vJoy, or using FFFSake, if you don't hide the physical device behind vJoy from the game.
+HidHide is the best option, at the time of this writing.

 Install and configure these; a nice detailed guide is available in the Joystick Gremlin link.
 Short version: